manelcardenas/Laserbeam/README.md

  - `unet_model.py`: Scrpt that contains the U-net model used in this project.

 ## Dataset
+The dataset are the 640 images and the 640 masks already saven in `raw_data/Images` and `raw_data/Masks`
 ## Requirements
+As the project has always been runed in ptak.felk.cvut.cz the `requirements.txt` are just loading the modules needed.
 ## Runing the code
+### Preprocess